rangareddy/spark_project_template_generator/README.md

 **Note:**

-*.
-By `config.yaml` configuration file, we can create single project by default.
+* By `config.yaml` configuration file, we can create single project by default.
-*.
-By `config_all_apps.yaml` configuration file, we can create multiple project(s) by default.
+* By `config_all_apps.yaml` configuration file, we can create multiple project(s) by default.

+#### Update the Configuration

-#### Open the `config_all_apps.yaml` file
+Open the `config_all_apps.yaml` file and Update the configuration according to your cluster like Java Version, Spark version, Scala versions.

 ```sh
 vi src/main/resources/config_all_apps.yaml
 ```

-Update the above configuration according to your cluster like Java Version, Spark version, Scala versions.

 ### Build the `spark_project_template_generator` project.